-In the United States during the nineteenth century, the average female age for first marriages was around twenty.2
+In the United States during the nineteenth century, the average female age for first marriages was around twenty.1

-Polygamy researcher Kimball Young wrote: “By present standards a bride of 17 or 18 years is considered rather unusual but under pioneer conditions there was nothing atypical about this.”3
+Polygamy researcher Kimball Young wrote: “By present standards a bride of 17 or 18 years is considered rather unusual but under pioneer conditions there was nothing atypical about this.”2

 LDS scholar Gregory L. Smith explained:

-Joseph Smith’s marriage to Helen Mar Kimball when she was just fourteen is most commonly discussed in conjunction with the topic of Joseph’s young wives.
-Her father brokered the union in his desire to bind his family to the prophet’s for eternity.
+One could say that Helen’s father, Heber C. Kimball, had the most active part in bringing Helen and Joseph together.
 Helen wrote: “He [her father—Heber C. Kimball] taught me the principle of Celestial marriage and having a great desire to be connected with the Prophet, Joseph, he offered me to him; this I afterwards learned from the Prophet’s own mouth.”5

-Richard Anderson observed: “Helen says several times that her father took the initiative to arrange the marriage and very possibly he did so with a view to committing her to the Prophet before her budding social life produced a choice or a proposal” from someone else.6 Joseph’s role was not completely passive because he was willing to teach Helen Mar concerning the principle after Helen’s father, Heber, introduced her to the topic.
+Richard Anderson observed: “Helen says several times that her father took the initiative to arrange the marriage and very possibly he did so with a view to committing her to the Prophet before her budding social life produced a choice or a proposal” from someone else.6 Joseph’s role was not completely passive because he was willing to teach Helen Mar and marry her after Helen’s father introduced the idea.

-Helen’s sealing was for both time and eternity, so sexual relations in the relationship were authorized.
-However in Utah, Brigham Young instructed polygamous men to wait to consummate their sealings to younger brides until they were at least eighteen.
-7 While it is is impossible to document, it appears this policy began in Nauvoo with Joseph Smith.
+Helen’s sealing was for both time and eternity, so this would eventually have become an actual marriage that included sexual relations.
+In Utah, Brigham Young instructed polygamous men to wait to consummate their sealings to younger brides until they were at least eighteen.
+7 While it is impossible to document, it appears this policy began in Nauvoo with Joseph Smith.